Bacterial cell structure: Cell wall

-The gram-positive cell wall
+Gram-positive cell wall

-Gram-positive cell walls are thick and the peptidoglycan (also known as murein) layer constitutes almost 95% of the cell wall in some gram-positive bacteria and as little as 5-10% of the cell wall in gram-negative bacteria.
-The gram-positive bacteria take up the crystal violet dye and are stained purple.
-The cell wall of some gram-positive bacteria can be completely dissolved by lysozymes which attacks the bonds between N-acetylmuramic acid and N-acetylglucosamine.
-In other gram-positive bacteria, such as Staphylococcus aureus, the walls are resistant to the action of lysozymes.
+Gram-positive cell walls are thick and the peptidoglycan (also known as murein) layer constitutes almost 95% of the cell wall in some Gram-positive bacteria and as little as 5-10% of the cell wall in Gram-negative bacteria.
+The peptidoglycan layer takes up the crystal violet dye and stains purple in the Gram stain.
+Bacteria within the Deinococcota group may also exhibit Gram-positive staining but contain some cell wall structures typical of Gram-negative bacteria.

+The cell wall of some Gram-positive bacteria can be completely dissolved by lysozymes which attack the bonds between N-acetylmuramic acid and N-acetylglucosamine.
+In other Gram-positive bacteria, such as Staphylococcus aureus, the walls are resistant to the action of lysozymes.
 They have O-acetyl groups on carbon-6 of some muramic acid residues.

-The matrix substances in the walls of gram-positive bacteria may be polysaccharides or teichoic acids.
-The latter are very widespread, but have been found only in gram-positive bacteria.
+The matrix substances in the walls of Gram-positive bacteria may be polysaccharides or teichoic acids.
+The latter are very widespread, but have been found only in Gram-positive bacteria.
 There are two main types of teichoic acid: ribitol teichoic acids and glycerol teichoic acids.
 The latter one is more widespread.
-These acids are polymers of ribitol phosphate and glycerol phosphate, respectively, and only located on the surface of many gram-positive bacteria.
+These acids are polymers of ribitol phosphate and glycerol phosphate, respectively, and only located on the surface of many Gram-positive bacteria.
 However, the exact function of teichoic acid is debated and not fully understood.
-A major component of the gram-positive cell wall is lipoteichoic acid.
+Some are lipid-linked to form lipoteichoic acids.
+Because lipoteichoic acids are covalently linked to lipids within the cytoplasmic membrane they are responsible for linking and anchoring the peptidoglycan to the cytoplasmic membrane.
+Lipotechoic acid is a major component of the gram-positive cell wall.
 One of its purposes is providing an antigenic function.
 The lipid element is to be found in the membrane where its adhesive properties assist in its anchoring to the membrane.
+Teichoic acids give the gram-positive cell wall an overall negative charge due to the presence of phosphodiester bonds between teichoic acid monomers.

+Outside the cell wall, many gram-positive bacteria have an S-layer of "tiled" proteins.
+The S-layer assists attachment and biofilm formation.
+Outside the S-layer, there is often a capsule of polysaccharides.
+The capsule helps the bacterium evade host phagocytosis.
+In laboratory culture, the S-layer and capsule are often lost by reductive evolution (the loss of a trait in absence of positive selection).